Since I was a little girl my passion, after writing, has been horses. Learning and sharing everything I know with you here. Happy Trails!

 Springtime: Green and somewhat supple.
 Summer: Dry, dangerous for animals if ingested.

 Same as Ripgut; Sprintime: Green and somewhat supple.
 Summer: Dry, but not as dangerous as ripgut grass.

 Grassy Hillsides, desert areas

-You can be a diligent horse (any grass eating animal) owner and pay attention to what is fed to him.
+You can be a diligent horse (or any grass-eating animal) owner and pay attention to what is fed to him.
 These grasses start growing in the early spring.
-They are soft and supple at this time, but as the summer months dry out the grasses they become dangerous.
-If you know the dangerous grasses, you will be able to avoid or reduce your animals exposure to them.
+They are soft and supple at this time, but as the summer months dry out the grasses, they become dangerous.
+If you identify and pull out the dangerous grasses, you will be able to avoid or reduce your animal's exposure to them.

-When you notice your horse is exhibiting these symptoms you need to take action to relieve his pain.
-Some horses don't mind having a person touch his mouth, others aren't as easy.
-Patients is the key here.
-Even the most docile horse in the barn can become resistant when human fingers are probing his tender mouth full of stickers, it hurts!
+When you notice your horse is exhibiting these symptoms, you need to take action to identify and relieve his pain.
+Some horses don't mind having a person touch their mouths, but others aren't as easy.
+Patience is the key here.
+Even the most docile horse in the barn can become resistant when human fingers are probing his tender mouth full of stickers—it hurts!

 Horses are very resilient, especially with oral problems.
-Don't be surprises if you check the next day and the sores are halfway healed or more!
-If you find they are not healing by weeks end then there may be a stubborn foxtail embedded or another issue that needs veternarian attention.
+Don't be surprised if you check the next day and the sores are halfway healed or more!
+If you find they are not healing by week's end, then there may be a stubborn foxtail embedded or another issue that needs veterinarian attention.